 Figure 1.
 Hypermethylationof ZNF132 in esophageal squamous cell carcinoma

 A．Median % methylation values of 13 CpG site of LINE-1.
 B. Median % methylation of 11 CpG sites of ChrM.
-C. Median % methylation in ESCC and adjacent control tissues of 15 CpG sites of ZNF132 promoter region (without the last one which is hypermethylated in normal).
+C. Median % methylation in ESCC and adjacent control tissues of 15 CpG sites of ZNF132 promoter region (except the last CpG which is hypermethylated in both normal and cancer samples).
 DMR represents differentially methylated regions and CpGI represents CpG island.
 D. The methylation of ZNF132 in the 91 cases of ESCC tissues and adjacent tissues (each point represents the absolute ratio of methylation in each tissue) E. Represents the overall ROC (Receiver Operating characterstics) curve, which was calculated through a logistic regression model, incorporating the mean methylation percentage of the five genomic regions as the variables, and with the adjustment for gender, age, smoking and alcohol consumption.

 Figure 2.
 Methylation status and gene expression of ZNF132 in ESCC patients and esophageal cancer cell lines.
-A. Expression of ZNF132 measured by q-PCR in ESCC tissues was significantly lower than that in adjacent tissues.
-B. methylation and gene expression correlation in clinical samples.
+A. methylation and gene expression correlation in clinical samples.
 Y-axis is log-transferred relative expression same with 4A; x-axis represents average methylation level.
 Dot line indicates the linear regression line.
+B. Expression of ZNF132 measured by q-PCR in ESCC tissues was significantly lower than that in adjacent tissues.
 C. Methylation of ZNF132 in Ec-109 and CaEs-17 was significantly reduced after 5-Aza treatment.
 D. Expression of ZNF132 measured by q-PCR significantly increased after 5-Aza treatment.
 Data are presented as the mean±S.D. of three independent experiments. *, P<0.05, ***P<0.001.

 Figure 3.
 The effects of high expression ZNF132 on characteristics of esophageal cancer cell lines in vitro.
-A,B. Effect of ZNF132 gene on the proliferation of esophageal cancer cells.
-The results of cell proliferation analysis showed that the up-regulation of ZNF132 gene could inhibit the proliferation of CaEs-17 and Ec-109 cells.
-C. Expression of ZNF132 measured by q-PCR and western blotting in Ec-109 cells and CaEs-17 cells.
-D,E. In Vitro Scratch Healing Experiment showed that high expression of ZNF132 in Ec-109 cells and CaEs-17 cells significantly inhibits cells healing ability.
-F. The up-regulation of ZNF132 gene in Ec-109 cells and CaEs-17 cells reduced cell migration ability in a transwell assay.
-G. Flow cytometry demonstrates that upregulation of ZNF132 in CaEs-17 and Ec-109 cells could significantly increase the cell apoptosis rate.
+A,C. Expression of ZNF132 measured by q-PCR and western blotting in Ec-109 cells and CaEs-17 cells.
+B,D. Effect of ZNF132 gene on the proliferation of esophageal cancer cells by Cell Proliferation Assay.
+Light absorbance measurement at a wavelength of 450 nm was recorded to show up-regulation of ZNF132 gene could inhibit the proliferation of CaEs-17 and Ec-109 cells.
+E,F. In Vitro Scratch Healing Experiment showed that high expression of ZNF132 in Ec-109 cells and CaEs-17 cells significantly inhibits cells healing ability.
+G. The up-regulation of ZNF132 gene in Ec-109 cells and CaEs-17 cells reduced cell migration ability in a transwell assay.
+H. Flow cytometry demonstrates that upregulation of ZNF132 in CaEs-17 and Ec-109 cells could significantly increase the cell apoptosis rate.
 Data are presented as the mean±SD. *P<0.05, ***P<0.01, ***P<0.001.

 Figure 4.
 Over-expression of ZNF132 inhibits the growth of human esophageal squamous cell carcinoma in vivo in a mouse xenograft model.
 A. The tumor volume of pCD513B-ZNF132 group was visually smaller than that of pCD513B group.
 B. difference in tumor volume between two groups increased with passing days. ***P<0.001.
 C. Wet tumor weight of experiment group was significantly lighter than control group. *, P<0.05.
 D. There was no significant difference in body weight between the experimental group and the control group during the whole experiment.
 E. Western blotting results showed that ZNF132 was expressed in a subcutaneous injection of ZNF132 stable cell line.